Snoozy01/Task-Manager-Eisenhower-Matrix/README.md

 ➃ Don’t Do: What’s neither urgent nor important, don’t do at all.

 ## This version
 This version store your tasks locally on your browser and computer.
-This means if you change the browser and/or the computer you will not see your task anymore.
+This means if you change the browser and/or the computer you will not see your tasks anymore.

+## HOW TO ?